fluencelabs/fRPC-Substrate/README.md

 ```

 With the gateway ready for action, all you have to do is change your dApps HTTP transport url to `http://127.0.0.1:3000` and keep using your dApp as usual.
-In the absence of a dAPP, we can interact with the gateway from the command line:
+In the absence of a dApp, we can interact with the gateway from the command line:

 **Command**: